A Ranking Game for Imitation Learning: Conclusion

 \section{Conclusion}

 In this work, we present a new framework for imitation learning that treats imitation as a two-player ranking-game between a policy and a reward function.
-We investigate the learning dynamics of this game and show that a Stackelberg formulation leads to stable and sample efficient learning compared to prior IRL methods.
-We also propose new baselines that extend previous IRL methods under the Stackelberg game framework and show the baselines to be competitive with state-of-the-art methods for LfO.
-The ranking-game additionally affords a broader perspective of imitation, going beyond using only expert demonstrations, and utilizing rankings/preferences over suboptimal behaviors.
-Our theoretical analysis of the ranking-game under an instantiation of the ranking-loss reveals a trade-off between near-optimal imitation learning at equilibrium versus shaping the reward function using additional rankings to better guide policy improvement.
-Our experiments on simulated MuJoCo tasks reveal that using shaped reward functions leads to better sample efficiency in LfO, outperforming state-of-the-art methods by a significant margin without losing asymptotic performance and solving some tasks which were unsolvable by previous LfO methods.
+Unlike prior works in imitation learning, the ranking game allows incorporation of rankings over suboptimal behaviors to aid policy learning.
+We instantiate the ranking game by proposing a novel ranking loss which guarantees agent's performance to be close to expert for imitation learning.
+Our experiments on simulated MuJoCo tasks reveal that utilizing additional ranking through our proposed ranking loss leads to improved sample efficiency for imitation learning, outperforming prior methods by a significant margin and solving some tasks which were unsolvable by previous LfO methods.